Prospective Students Applying

 Note: please only upload your statement as a PDF, as other file types may be difficult for the reviewers to open.

 4. C.V. / History of Work in the Arts: 1–3 pages listing current and recent employment, artistic involvement, and related skills/experience.
 Can be in resume or paragraph form.
 You will upload this through SlideRoom as a PDF file.

 5. At least two letters of recommendation, submitted through SlideRoom.
+We recommend a maximum of 4 letters.
 Letters can be from anyone who knows you and your work well; a recent teacher, colleague, gallery owner, fellow artist, etc. The deadline for submission of letters of recommendation is January 25, 2014.

 In order for recommenders to submit their letters through SlideRoom, you must provide their contact information under the Recommender section of the application.
 An email from SlideRoom with instructions for uploading a letter will be sent to each recommender you register.
 If a recommender is unable to submit their letter through the SlideRoom system, we will accept them by postal mail (scroll down this page for our mailing address).
 We do not accept letters by email or fax.